- Know Before you Apply

 - GRE: We do not require or review GRE scores.

 Due to the large number of inquiries we receive, we cannot offer an indication of how competitive your application will be before you apply.
-If you are confident that a completed application will demonstrate exceptional strength as described above, we encourage you to submit your application.
+If you are confident that a completed application will demonstrate exceptional strength, we encourage you to submit your application.

 (International applicants: Make sure to read all of the information for Prospective International Students on the Office of Admissions website.)